-Every day at the Pearson Teaching Awards Trust, we hear of exceptional teachers, lecturers, headteachers and teaching assistants who help students aim high and achieve their potential, often meeting and overcoming considerable challenges along the way.
+Every day at the Teaching Awards Trust, we hear of exceptional teachers, lecturers, headteachers and teaching assistants who help students aim high and achieve their potential, often meeting and overcoming considerable challenges along the way.

-The Teaching Awards offers everyone the opportunity to say “thank you”, to the teacher who has helped them most.
+Anyone can say “thank you”, to the teacher who has helped them most.
 Anyone can take part, children, students, parents, grandparents and colleagues can all go online and say thank you.
 In return, we will send a thank you card to each and every person or team of people who is thanked.
 Every “thank you”, then becomes a nomination for a Teaching Award.

-The Teaching Awards “express route”
+The Pearson National Teaching Awards “express route”

 Thank a Teacher Day